jhsu802701/tutorial-rails-omniauth/05-display.md

 ## Objectives
 * Change the text reading "Sign in with GoogleOauth2" on the user login page with "Sign in with Google".
-* Provide messages on the pages where users can request a password reset or the resending of a confirmation email that these actions are not necessary for those who used an OmniAuth service to log in.
 * Provide a message on the home page notifying the OmniAuth user of the specific OmniAuth service used.
 * Add the user's OmniAuth service to the user profile page and the index page.